orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 The envelope should be:

-- canonicalized,
+- canonicalized
-- hashed,
+- hashed
-- signed or otherwise authenticated,
+- signed or otherwise authenticated
-- timestamped where possible,
+- timestamped where possible
-- linked to reconstruction rules,
+- linked to reconstruction rules
-- and verifiable by a party outside the original decision system.
+- verifiable by a party outside the original decision system

 The purpose is not transparency for its own sake.

 The purpose is contestability.

----

 ## The Decision Envelope